|

 - If a response to the message is required, the server sends a response to the client computer.

-The message has the following format: "11\r\nHelloWorld" Method 2: standard mode: The end of the message is signaled by a specific character, defined in advance.
+The message looks like this: "11\r\nHelloWorld".
+Method 2: standard mode: end of message is signaled by a specific, pre-determined character.
 This transmission mode is recommended when the sockets are used to communicate between a WINDEV application and another application.
 In this case, a specific character must be included in the message to indicate that the message is over.

 SocketChangeTransmissionMode allows you to modify the transmission mode used.